Flat spectrum radio quasars and BL Lacs dominate the anisotropy of the unresolved gamma-ray background: One or two populations: a phenomenological interpretation

 In this paper, we have considered two blazar populations, BLLs and FSRQs.
 Both populations are important and their sum provides a good fit to angular correlations of the UGRB.
 In more detail, FSRQs give the largest contributions to the \cp\ below a few GeV, while BLLs dominate at higher energies.
 As a consequence, we found that the FSRQs are responsible for the softening of the \cp\ at low energies, which is an interesting result because this softening has also been interpreted as a possible hint for a new source population \citep{Ando:2017alx}.
 In a similar spirit, also \citep{Ackermann:2018wlo} claimed that the \cp\ data indicates a hint for two populations.
 On the other hand, in \citep{Manconi:2019ynl} a good fit of the \cp\ data is obtained with one population using a model which combines FSRQs and BLLs into a single GLF and SED model.

 Here, we explore the issue of one versus two populations more thoroughly by employing a \emph{phenomenological model} for the SED and GLF of two hypothetical source populations.
 The phenomenological model is slightly simplified as compared to the physical models for the GLFs and SEDs of the BLL and FSRQ source populations used in the main text.
 The most important difference is that the phenomenological model does not include a redshift dependence.
-However, we find that it is sufficient to explore the question about the number of source populations.
+However, the \cp\ data is not sensitive to redshift information because it is integrated along the line of sight.
+We find that our model is sufficient to explore the question about the number of source populations.
 Furthermore, it has the clear advantage that the large parts of the computations can be done analytically.
 We find that the width of the spectral index distribution is a key parameter to distinguish the scenarios of one or two populations.